Emerging Europe’s greatest scams

 Mostafa Pour Mohammadi, the then head of a judicial investigations unit, described the case as "the most unprecedented financial corruption case in the history of Iran".

-Some defendants argued that while prosecutors focused on pursuing small fry involved in the fraud, senior regime offcials, without whom it could not have taken place, walked away.
+Some defendants argued that while prosecutors focused on pursuing small fry involved in the fraud, senior regime officials, without whom it could not have taken place, walked away.
 To this day, many Iranians remain convinced that was the case.

-Danske's Estonian money laundering scandal
+Danske's Estonian money-laundering scandal

 Even banks in EU countries are not immune from scandal.
 In the late 2010s, Denmark’s Danske Bank was revealed to be involved in a huge money-laundering scandal in Estonia in which around $160bn was processed on behalf of customers deemed high risk by the US Department of Justice (DoJ).